test-mobile-app

 Test Execution Without Emulator (Static Mode)

-1. Analyze source code / screenshots statically
+1. Analyze source code / screenshots / APK statically

-2. Write all test scenarios
+2. Generate use cases and write all test scenarios

 3. Mark execution status as MANUAL_REQUIRED